 Mr. X walked up to me just as I finished a set, leaned over and spoke to me ever so quietly.
 “I don’t want to be indelicate, but this son of a bitch has got to go!” said Mr. X. “ I haven’t the heart to ask him to leave.
 You have a way with words.
 Please see what you can do.”

 There are several tactful ways I could’ve handled the situation.
 I could have said, “The manager is quite busy and asked me to thank you for coming.
 We’ll see you another time.”
 Or I could’ve said, “We appreciate your work but we have diners who prefer things subdued and quieter.
 You’re a fine musician.
 Thank you and have a good evening.”

 Here’s what I actually said.
 “IF YOU LET IT’LL STOP SCREAMING!”
 Maybe it was the delivery of the line with a twinkle in my eyes that caused him to actually burst out with a belly laugh.
 He understood, said bye bye and drove off into that good night.
 Mr. X gave me a hug.
 I would’ve preferred a raise.

 Over a short period of time, I drew very close to Marlene.
 There was a spark.
 We hung out and toyed with my tape recorder doing everything from comedic improvisational bits to attempted duets.

 One time, while playing her a new song I had written and recorded ,she blurted out words I never thought I’d hear, particularly from one who studied opera.
 “You sing very well!” she said.
 “You have a very nice voice!
 You should sing more!”

 In my audio archives, I have some of these early vocal attempts.
 I never did like to listen to myself during those early developmental years.
 I had good breath control, phrasing and I sang on key.
-But my voice sounded like I had inhaled helium.
+But overall I sounded like I had inhaled helium.

 more to come....